top of page

 5. Eden Mill's Golf Gin is influenced by materials used to make wooden golf clubs.

 The Eden Mill Distillery has been located on the same site for over 200 years.
-The distillery, which also produces whisky and beer, has been recently inspired by its golf-loving home of St Andrews and makes a gin flavoured by hickory wood.
+The distillery, which also produces whisky and beer, has recently been inspired by its golf-loving home of St Andrews and makes a gin flavoured by hickory wood.

 6. Pickering's Gin is produced on the former site of an old animal hospital.